Army.mil Editor's Note: This story contains descriptions of sexual assault that some may find disturbing.

 “This is where I need to be,” said the 32-year old staff sergeant, indicating her level of conviction about the responsibility.

-Clearly confident and visibility bubbling over with pride, the Jansen of today exemplifies the Army’s progress in steadily putting the turbulent times of gender inequality in the past.
-The cupcake insult at Fort Bliss exemplified how males of the time took issue with her presence as a female Soldier.
+Clearly confident and beaming with pride, the Jansen of today exemplifies the Army’s progress in overcoming gender inequality.
+The cupcake insult at Fort Bliss illustrated how men of the time took issue with her presence as a woman Soldier.
 Jansen represented change in the form of a forcible shift in male-dominated culture cultivated over decades.
-She was center stage on the first stop of the integration roadshow.

 Was Jansen too green to comprehend the role she played was bigger than she was?